-• Damages quantification in complex contract disputes;
+• Quantifying damages in complex contract disputes;

 • Measuring business interruption claims and/or lost profits;